microsoft/dstoolkit-time-series-forecasting/docs/decisions/0007_frequency_of_regression_testing.md

 ### Every major change would require end-to-end test on small dataset, end of sprint end-to-end testing on codebase in main branch using test datasets

 - The same major enhancements illustrated in the "end-to-end testing on every major change" option apply.
 However, when these major enhancements are committed  to `main` branch, the codebase is tested end-to-end using a small dataset.
-- Additionally, similar to the "end of sprint end-to-end testing on codebase in main branch option, the `tsff` codebase in `main` branch is regression tested at the end of each sprint to ensure metrics such as execution time are similar to previous regression tests.
+- Additionally, similar to the "end of sprint end-to-end testing on codebase in main branch option, the `tsfa` codebase in `main` branch is regression tested at the end of each sprint to ensure metrics such as execution time are similar to previous regression tests.
 - The reasoning behind this option is to identify potential integration issues early, when the new major changes are committed.
 Same reasons as previously stated for testing end-to-end at the end of each sprint also apply to this option
 - Good, because:
   - Can allocate capacity for regression testing in each sprint, and correction of bugs discovered for the next sprint.
   - Integration problems are identified early on each major change commit.
-  - At the end of every sprint, EF Champions (and workstreams that they represent) will know the expected performance (such as execution time) of `tsff` codebase.
+  - At the end of every sprint, EF Champions (and workstreams that they represent) will know the expected performance (such as execution time) of `tsfa` codebase.
 - Bad, because:
   - Cluster availability may be limited and challenging to plan at the end of a sprint.
   - Adequate planning is required to ensure capacity to update (if required) test datasets prior to end of the sprint.